Bug report #11909

 It works for me with a raster layer and two vector layers (postgis and memory).

 Where does your forest cover comes from ?

-#8 Updated by Sandro Santilli about 5 years ago
+#8 Updated by Sandro Santilli over 5 years ago

 After obtaining the shapefile of the land cover I could still not reproduce.